lupyuen/pinephone-nuttx/README.md

 - Boot to C runtime for OS Initialize
 ```

+From this we see that NuttX runs mostly in EL1.

 (EL1 is less privileged than EL2, which supports Processor Virtualization)

 # Dump Interrupt Vector Table